 Heidelberg Digitization Centre in the Biblioteca Apostolica Vaticana

-133 manuscripts, which once formed part of the Carolingian monastic library Lorsch, are integrated nowadays into the valuable and large collection of the Biblioteca Apostolica Vaticana.
-In 1622/23 the manuscripts were brought to Rome as part of Heidelberg’s Bibliotheca Palatina.
+133 manuscripts, which once formed part of the Carolingian monastic library Lorsch, are today part of the valuable and large collection of the Biblioteca Apostolica Vaticana.
+130 of these manuscripts were brought to Rome in 1622/23 as part of Heidelberg’s Bibliotheca Palatina.
 For its digitization project “Bibliotheca Laureshamensis – digital” Heidelberg University Library was permitted to digitize the Lorsch manuscripts on the premises of the Vatican Library in Rome.
 Thus, in November 2010 a digitization centre was set up in Rome in cooperation with the Vatican Library for the digitization of the manuscripts.
 The digitization of the entire Lorsch manuscripts in Rome was completed within eight months by a team of six.

 In Rome the digitization was performed on a Graz Conservation Copy Stand, which was purchased especially for this project.
 For small sized manuscripts or for fragments, a more compact version was employed, the so called “Traveller”, which also is equipped with a professional digital camera.
 The high quality digital images were taken in a climatically adjusted and darkened room (ca. 20 °C).